Special Education Programs

 - effective for both typically developing students and learners with disabilities and other challenges

-Special Education Pipeline Grant - Information and Application
+SPED Teacher Pathway Grant - Information and Application

-Region IV SPED Pipeline Grant
+Region IV SPED Pathway Grant

-The Region IV LCSC Pipeline Grant aims to increase the number of Tier 3 licensed special education teachers by funding the professional development of Tier 1 and Tier 2 educators over a multi-year period.
+The Region IV LCSC Pathway Grant aims to increase the number of Tier 3 licensed special education teachers by funding the professional development of Tier 1 and Tier 2 educators over a multi-year period.
 This initiative directly addresses the critical shortage of qualified special education teachers in our region, working towards providing inclusive and effective education for students with diverse learning needs.

 To Qualify:

-Interested applicants should contact their director of special education and inquire about the Region IV LCSC Pipeline Grant (also known as the special education pipeline grant).
+Interested applicants should contact their director of special education and inquire about the Region IV LCSC Pathway Grant (formerly known as the SPED pipeline grant).
 Priority for the 2025-26 school year will be given to Tier 1 and Tier 2 teachers enrolled in a PELSB Approved special education prep program in Minnesota but others (such as Tier 3 and Tier 4 teachers on Out of Field Permissions and paraprofessionals) who are enrolled in a PELSB Approved special education prep program in Minnesota are also welcomed to apply.
 In the event LCSC receives more applicants than funds available, a wait list will be created with priority given to Tier 1 and Tier 2 licensed teachers by date applied.
 Once an application has been accepted, there is no need to reapply each semester/term and acceptance remains active if required guidelines and due dates are followed.

 Eligible Districts: